SoundMotives/SoundMotives/README.md

 Formerly an award-winning Producer, Executive Producer and Editorial Consultant with over 15 years of audio experience, my career began in radio and podcasts.
 After refining my editorial and audio skills in these established formats, innovation and technology began playing an evermore central role in my work, participating in multidisciplinary teams developing synthetic voice experiences and innovation formats for broadcasters (BBC), publishers (The Guardian, The Financial Times), brands (Red Bull) and startups (Beams) - with synthetic voice technologies from Google Cloud, Microsoft Azure and Amazon Alexa at their core.

 ## Anything Else? 🙋‍♂️
-As I continue my learning post-bootcamp, I'm looking for a role where I might continue my learning.
-As well as being challenging, my coding journey has been incredibly rewarding, relearning to learn once again.
-I'm excited to continue improving and developing.
+Having completed Makers Bootcamp, I'm now looking for a role where I might continue my personal development.
+My coding journey has been incredibly rewarding so far, relearning to learn once again, and so I'm very excited to continue improving and developing.